dhcgn/paperless-ngx-privatemode-ai/README.md

 ```

 This will run the title generation for all matching documents and exit.
 No confirmation dialog will be shown, and the first suggested title will be used for each document.

+**Note:** In this mode, the tool automatically appends `(auto-generated)` to each title it sets.
+This makes it easy for users to spot titles that were generated without manual review.

 ### Config